Larandar/Temple-Reborn/README.md

 ### Code lineage

 This project is a rewrite of [obsidian-temple](https://github.com/garyng/obsidian-temple) and some of the code is heavily inspired from it.
-Unfortunally I needed to start from the ground up to suit my big-picture target.
+Unfortunately I needed to start from the ground up to suit my big-picture target.

 <!-- ROADMAP -->